 lives and inspiring entire generations to never accept mediocrity or anything

 This is something we're all thinking about but I personally feel, like Walt did, that Disneyland will never stop growing and with time will grow even more beautiful.
 The expansion of the club is the fulfillment of Walt's true vision and while he may not be with us to direct the designers and help the carpenters sink the first nail, we must be grateful that those who are doing this work are those who were inspired by him.
 Walt's vision lives on through the eyes and talents of these wonderfully gifted people.

 Early Concept Drawings of the Royal Suites

-The following artwork was designed for the potential expansion of Club 33, utilizing Walt and Roy's apartments above the entrance to Pirates of the Caribbean.
+The following artwork was designed for the potential expansion long before this current undertaking, utilizing Walt and Roy's apartments above the entrance to Pirates of the Caribbean.
 The apartments have since been converted to the Disney Dream Suites.